Open at 9am, call free on 0808 252 9170

 Mythbuster: "My children will inherit my debt"

-All of our plans meet the Equity Release Council standards, meaning you'll be protected from passing on any equity release debt to your children
+All of the plans we recommend meet the Equity Release Council standards, meaning you'll be protected from passing on any equity release debt to your children

 Will my kids inherit debt through my equity release?